I’ve finally made the move to convert all my books into audiobooks.

 However, I will explain that I choose to narrate my books as a “classic” storyteller – imagine we’re all sitting around a campfire or something.
 In other words, I don’t act out the different characters’ voices, but I add emphasis and emotion when it’s needed.
 This is, in fact, how the majority of audiobooks are produced.

-Soto start out, I’ve begun releasing audiobooks based on my Horror Story novels with Death Wish, The Girl In The Back Seat and Footprints in the Snow the first three to be produced.
+At this point six of my Horror Story Volumes are available.
 The links are below, and you might be redirected to the Audible store for your location.
 Please note that I have no control over the pricing of these audiobooks – that’s Audible’s call.
 If you’ve never tried an audiobook before, these Horror Story Volumes are comparatively short (3.5 hours for Death Wish) and thus cheaper than full-length books.
+Future books will be longer.
 Also, for those readers unfamiliar with the latest audiobook methods, you’re not looking at two dozen CD’s to lug around anymore – it’s all streaming or downloading MP3 files on your phone, iPad or any other device.
 Give it a try!

 Finally, if you’re still not sure if audiobooks – or at least my audiobooks – are for you, here’s a ten minute sample from “Bedtime Story”.